hoodsy/co/strategy/features.md

   - By any combination of tribes
   - Defaults to all

-- (FUTURE) Search the feed
+- Search the feed

 ### Browser

-- Annotation:
-  - Select text, leave comments
-  - Optionally, specify only certain tribes

-- Filter:
-  - By tribe
-  - (FUTURE) By date/time

-- (FUTURE) Mark videos at times, with comments
+- Mark videos at times, with comments
-- (FUTURE) Select colors for each tribes
+- Select colors for each tribes

-### (NEEDS NAME) Tribes / Resources / Bookmarks
+### Bookmarks

-- Default to personal dashboard on share/save
+- Auto detect relevant folders to save bookmarks to on share
-  - Optionaly, able to bucket into tribe/dashboard/list at this time
-  - Otherwise, easily move to other lists from personal dashboard

-- (FUTURE) Draggable, manageable group lists
+- Draggable, manageable group lists
-- (FUTURE) Public tribes for anyone to join
+- Public groups for anyone to join
-- (DECISION) Reduce dashboard/list to folders, which are nestable?